Darkpulser4250/Stock-Analysis/README.md

 # Stock-Analysis
-Analyze the stock price of the next day
+Analyze the stock price of the next day using the popular pandas module